 The sources and sinks of various atmospheric constituents are important to quantify but difficult to measure.
 One approach to addressing this challenge is based on the measurement of the isotopic composition of atmospheric species.
 Because different sources tend to have distinct isotopic signatures, the measurement of concentrations or fluxes with isotopic resolution can highly constrain the potential sources and sinks.
 Aerodyne produces several instruments with isotopic measurement capability.

-The new Vocus-PTR instrument delivers ultra-low limits of detection with the highest available PTR-MS mass resolving power in a field-proven API-TOF platform.
+The Vocus instrument delivers ultra-low limits of detection with the highest available mass resolving power in a field-proven API-TOF platform.